hy1stax/plcjs/README.md

 `const panasonic = require("../plcjs");`<br>
 `a = new panasonic;`<br>
-`console.log(a.PanasonicVer());`<br>
+`//Show the command that you planed to write` `console.log(a.PanasonicVer());`<br>

 You could see the output of the mewtocol command string.
 And use this string sent to PLC via serial port or TCP etc.